TomShacham/http4js/docs/Release-notes/index.md

 # Release notes

+### 4.0.2: Move ssl-root-cas from prod code to test

+We use `ssl-root-cas` to trust self-signed certs for testing `NativeHttpsServer`.
+This has been moved from prod code to the test code.
+Needs releasing because otherwise `ssl-root-cas` needs to be a dependency.

 ### 4.0.1: Handle on incoming `Req` stream

 As we provide this handle via `req.bodyStream()`, accessing the `form` on an